BofA Securities lifts Permian Resources Corp [PR] price estimate. Who else is bullish?

 The Company has instructed UMB Bank, National Association, the trustee under the Indenture, to distribute a Notice of Redemption to all currently registered holders of the Notes on March 6, 2024.
 Copies of such Notice of Redemption and additional information relating to the procedure for redemption of the Notes may be obtained from the Company’s investor relations contacts provided below.

-The stocks have a year to date performance of 26.89 percent and weekly performance of 4.07 percent.
-The stock has been moved at 30.56 percent over the last six months.
-The stock has performed 14.90 percent around the most recent 30 days and changed 30.74 percent over the most recent 3-months.

-If compared to the average trading volume of 9.68M shares, PR reached to a volume of 14205806 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 9.79M shares, PR reached a trading volume of 7826921 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for PR shares is $18.36 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on PR stock is a recommendation set at 1.45.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.